 To begin any PlayStore deployment you need to create an edit.
 You can think of this as a transaction, which you commit when ready.

 First we create our post data, consisting of a JSON of an id and an expiry.
 You can pass any id you want, it should just be unique.
-We are using our CircleCI build number to ensure uniqueness, whilst also providing traceability.
+We use our build number (passed into script) to ensure uniqueness, whilst also providing traceability.
 The expiry defines how long you would like the edit to stay open, before automatically deleting.
 This helps to clear edits out which have failed.

 Then we make our POST request to googleapis.com/androidpublisher/v3/applications/$PACKAGE_NAME/edits, capturing the results.
 We then check for success and retrieve the id.
 We use the id received from the API to ensure we have the correct one, although it should be identical to the id we posted.